ctrl-alt-delete-8/Obsidian-Link-Injection-Redirect/DOCUMENTATION.md

 ```
 **How to use:** Right-click → Choose "Open in webviewer" or "Open externally"

+> [!NOTE]
-**Why right-click?** External links require right-click because the plugin can only access the link URL from the context menu event.
-Direct click would require scanning the entire file to find the link text, which would be inefficient.
-The current approach only reads link content when you interact with it, keeping your vault fast and private.
+> External links require right-click because the plugin can only access the link URL from the context menu event.
+This approach only reads link content when you interact with it, keeping your vault fast and private.

 #### Internal Links ([[...]])
 ```markdown